 We now begin by grinding the initial radius into the blank and removing stock from the lens.
-Grinding is a mechanical process in which we use a series of different grit diamonds to step grind the surface.
-Just like you would use a series of varying sand paper grits to initially remove material and then step down to a finely ground surface.
+Grinding is a mechanical process in which we use a series of different grit diamonds to step grind the surface similar to using a set of varying sandpaper grits to initially remove material and then step down to a finely ground surface.
 Once we have removed any subsurface damage from our initial forming of the radius and are relatively close on center thickness, we will move onto polishing.

 The Magic is in the Polish

 Polishing is a chemical and mechanical process in which we use polishing slurries along with various material pads to remove all the grinding subsurface damage and fine tune our surface figure, irregularity, roughness, and surface quality.
 Polishing is a critical step in the process and can be one of the most difficult depending on the tolerance.
 We have over 40 shop floor interferometers, so we can measure our parts as we make them.
 As the adage goes if you can’t measure it, you can’t make it.

 With each surface ground and polished, we now must align the optical axis with the mechanical axis.
 Aligning the optical axis with the mechanical axis is typically performed by finding the optical axis in a centering machine and then clamping the mechanical axis with centering bells.
 As the grinding wheels come in, the mechanical edge is now aligned with the optical axis making them parallel to one another and correcting some amounts of the wedge from the grinding and polishing process.